100vka/who-i-am/README.md

 hi i am 100vka i do many stuff codeing in .py .html and more....

-i am coder, game dev, moder
+i am coder, game dev, 3D artist

 # what i do